lstsgroup/vibrant/docs/Quick_Start.rst

 See the :doc:`Installation <Installation>` section for fine-grained installation instructions.

-After installation, a compiled binary should be available in the build directory as ``build/vibrant`` can be invoked e.g. from the root directory by the command
+After installation, the compiled binary should be available in the build directory as ``build/vibrant`` and can be invoked e.g. from the root directory by the command

 .. code-block:: bash